Akashbana/Product-Sales-Forecasting/README.md

 Where: p,d,q: ARIMA terms | P,D,Q: seasonal ARIMA terms | s: length of seasonality (e.g., 12 for monthly data with yearly seasonality)

+To enhance forecasting accuracy, I used SARIMAX with ***grouped exogenous*** features.
+Multiple feature sets were used to group training data and compute average sales.
+These were normalized and added as exogenous signals.

+Each SARIMAX model was evaluated using ***MAPE*** on validation data.
+The best-performing feature set was selected for final forecasting.

+This approach captures hidden seasonality patterns and improves model performance using domain-driven insights

+***Feature_sets:***

+    ['Store_id', 'day_of_week', 'Holiday', 'Discount'],
+    ['Store_id', 'high_sales_quarter', 'day_of_week', 'Holiday', 'Discount'],
+    ['Store_id', 'high_sales_month', 'day_of_week', 'Holiday', 'Discount'],
+    ['Store_id', 'high_sales_day', 'day_of_week', 'Holiday', 'Discount']

 ### Forecast Summary: